 “Don’t focus too much on finding your strengths.
 Give attention to identifying and exploiting your weaknesses.”

 What did it mean for me to identify and exploit this weakness?
 It meant first that I accept this as God’s design for my life.
 I will never read fast.
 It meant I stop complaining about it.
 It meant that I take my love for reading and do with it what I can for the glory of Christ.
 If I can only read slowly, I will do all I can to read deeply.
 I will exploit slowness.
 I will ask Jesus to show me more in reading little than many see in reading much.
 I will ask Jesus to magnify his power in making my slowness more fruitful than speed.

 In realizing I cannot read many books, I will pour my limited scope into reading one book better than any other: the Bible.
 If I must read fewer of many books, then I will read more carefully the greatest book.

 Exploit Your Weaknesses

-Now after all these years, I say with Paul, “I boast all the more gladly in this weakness, so that the power of Christ may rest upon me” (verse 9).
+Now after all these years, I say with Paul, “I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me” (verse 9).
 Christ has been faithful to fulfill his purpose.
 He has magnified himself in this weakness.

 If I had angrily resented God all these years that he did not let me be a comprehensively well-read scholar, I would not have exploited this weakness.
 I would have wasted it.

 So this year, don’t focus too much on finding your strengths.
-Give attention to identify and exploit your weaknesses.
+Give attention to identifying and exploiting your weaknesses.
 God has not given them to you in vain.
 Identify them.
 Accept them.
 Exploit them.
 Magnify the power of Christ with them.
 Don’t waste your weaknesses.